Methylenedioxymethoxyethylamphetamine

-MDMEOET, or 3,4-methylenedioxy-N-methoxyethylamphetamine, is a lesser-known psychedelic drug and a substituted amphetamine.
+MDMEOET, also known as 3,4-methylenedioxy-N-methoxyethylamphetamine, is a lesser-known drug and a substituted amphetamine.
 It is also the N-methoxyethyl analogue of MDA.
 MDMEOET was first synthesized by Alexander Shulgin.
 In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 180 mg.
 MDMEOET produces few to no effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of MDMEOET.